Louigee-creator/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script Find all files in the current working directory that end with the character ~
+this script Create the welcome/to/school directory